uwdata/arquero/docs/api/index.md

 This method can be used to create a new table that binds together columns from multiple input sources, so long as all provided columns have the same length.
 See the examples below for more.

-* *columns*: An object providing a named set of column arrays.
+* *columns*: An object or Map providing a named set of column arrays.
 Object keys are column names; the enumeration order of the keys determines the column indices if the *names* argument is not provided.
 Object values must be arrays (or array-like values) of identical length.
 * *names*: An array of column names, specifying the index order of columns in the table.

 *Examples*